SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae

-As shown in Fig.~\ref{fig:spec}(b), the spectra of SN~2025qe display many similarities with SN~2019muj.
+As shown in Fig.~\ref{fig:spec}(b), the spectra of SN~2025qe display many similarities to SN~2019muj.
 The $-$12.3\,d and $-$11.1\,d spectra of SN~2025qe represent some of the earliest spectral observations of any SN~Iax and therefore no spectra of SN~2019muj exist at comparable phases.
 As with SN~2024bfu, the early spectra of SN~2025qe show the characteristic blue continuum, weak features due to IMEs, and strong \ion{Fe}{iii} absorption of young SNe~Iax.
 Unlike SN~2024bfu however, both spectra also show strong absorption due to \csfe, indicating unburned material must be present in the outermost layers of the ejecta, with no obvious signs of \sistff at these epochs.
-Indeed absorption features consistent with \csfe, and potentially other carbon features, persist throughout the spectral evolution up to maximum light and weeks later, similar to SN~2019muj although with somewhat higher velocities.
-Hence the spectra of SN~2025qe indicate that some amount of carbon could be present throughout the entire ejecta.
+Indeed, absorption features consistent with \csfe, and potentially other carbon features, persist throughout the spectral evolution up to maximum light and weeks later, similar to SN~2019muj although with somewhat higher velocities.